Consensys/web3-fullstack-starter/README.md

 You can find these instructions here: [Foundry Install Instructions](https://book.getfoundry.sh/getting-started/installation)

-If you are not sure if you have Foundry installed already you can run `foundryup` and if you do not have it installed you will get an error otherwise Foundry STUFF will happen and you will see something like this...
+If you are not sure if you have Foundry installed already, you can run `foundryup` and if you do not have it installed you will get an error otherwise Foundry STUFF will happen and you will see something like this...

 ```bash
 .xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx.xOx